 A character may use Identify/Lore during contested skill use in the same way as Perception: earned losses are delayed and can be used later by the character or an ally.
 The character has recalled some helpful technique or advice which can be shared (all dust spiders shun fire, the Kobalt spearmen of that clan favor their right side, merchants in this guild give discounts to people who know a password, etc.).
 Unlike the Perception skill, the delayed losses can be applied to a single success.
 But the delayed losses can applied to whichever skill the target is currently using.
 (The PC could remember that detail about that Kobalt clan before the spearmen picked up or used their spears.)

 Identify/Lore thus allows teamwork to cause a single larger effects even if the opponent has changed its chosen skill.

 Bargain is used to haggle over prices or otherwise steer a conflict of interests to a workable compromise.

 For uncontested skill use change the price 5% for each point the bargainer's skill rating is higher or lower than the threshold.

 Wonder measures the ability to produce practical attitudes and understandings through feeling the grandeur and drama inherent in a situation.
 Awe and amazement can be a form of thinking, and insight and wisdom can spring from encountering the indescribable.

 Wonder also measures how resistant a character is to harmful magical mental influences.

-Impersonting a general type of person can provide a situational bonus or penalty.
+Impersonting a general type of person can provide a bonus or penalty.
 It is easier for a Therion to disguise itself as a generic Therion merchant than the specific merchant who owns a popular shop.
 It is harder for a Therion to disguise itself as Kobalt.